qualisys/Real-Time-Protocol-Documentation/client/index.md

 * **ExportMatlabFile**  - Enable or disable export to MATLAB file processing action.
 Value can be True or False.

+* **ExportAviFile**  - Enable or disable export to AVI file processing action.
+Value can be True or False.

 ##### Camera

 General settings consist of none or several *Camera* elements, with